Self-Help Closet & Pantry of Des Plaines

 Please send only one representative if possible.

 Please come during drop-off hours only.
+Use the gray side door on the north side of the building.

 Cash, checks, postage stamps or gift cards to grocery stores are appreciated.